fedbiomed/fedbiomed/envs/vpn/README_tempo.md

 ## requirements

+Supported operating systems for using containers :
+  - tested on **Fedora 35**, should work for recent RedHat based Linux
+  - tested on **Ubuntu 20.04**, should work for recent Debian based Linux
+  - tested on recent **MacOS X**
+  - tested on **Windows 10** 21H2 with WSL2 using a Ubuntu-20.04 distribution, should work with most Windows 10/11 and other recent Linux distributions

 Pre-requisites for using containers :

 * **`docker >= 20.10.0`** is needed to build mqtt, see [there](https://wiki.alpinelinux.org/wiki/Release_Notes_for_Alpine_3.14.0#faccessat2).
 With older docker version it fails with a `make: sh: Operation not permitted`